What Is The Logan Act, And Why Does It Matter?

 "Any citizen of the United States, wherever he may be, who, without authority of the United States, directly or indirectly commences or carries on any correspondence or intercourse with any foreign government or any officer or agent thereof, with intent to influence the measures or conduct of any foreign government or of any officer or agent thereof, in relation to any disputes or controversies with the United States, or to defeat the measures of the United States, shall be fined under this title or imprisoned not more than three years, or both."

 Let's break that down.
 This is saying that no private person can try to conduct foreign policy without the permission of the U.S. government.
-Specifically, that person isn't allowed to talk with a foreign government or their representative and try to influence foreign policy.
+Specifically, that person isn't allowed to talk with a foreign government or its representative and try to influence foreign policy.

 When was it put in place and why?

 It's named for Dr. George Logan, a Republican lawmaker from Pennsylvania, who traveled to France in 1798 and negotiated a lifting of an embargo and the release of American sailors held captive in French prisons.
-He did so without the permission of President Adams, though, he was a friend of then-Vice President Thomas Jefferson.
+He did so without the permission of President John Adams, though he was a friend of then-Vice President Thomas Jefferson.

-It was after the French Revolution, and the United States didn't helped France because of a treaty with England.
+It was after the French Revolution, and the United States didn't help France because of a treaty with England.
 The French were upset and began robbing passing American ships and jailing its sailors.
 Official Adams administration envoys tried unsuccessfully to settle the unrest with France — and the country appeared tumbling toward war with France.

 That's when Logan, a Quaker, embarked on his effort.
 He succeeded, but when he got back to the U.S., Adams, Washington and others were furious.
 Congress then acted to bar actions like Logan's from taking place again.